Last updated May 2023

-- We keep a record of how you interact with our website and any marketing you are exposed to, we use this data, along with purchase history, demographics, account information and third party information, to show you products and offers that we think you will be most interested in and to tailor your experience.
+We keep a record of how you interact with our website and any marketing you are exposed to, we use this data, along with purchase history, demographics, account information and third party information, to show you products and offers from across our brands that we think you will be most interested in and to tailor your experience.

-- We use your account information, information on the devices you use to access our sites and your interactions with us to operate personalised features across our websites, apps and communications.
+We use your account information, information on the devices you use to access our sites and your interactions with us to operate personalised features across our websites, apps and communication.

 To inform you about products and services that may interest you (Legitimate Interest)

-To keep in touch with you (Legitimate Interest)
+To keep in touch with you (Legitimate Interest & Consent)

-- When you register for an account and shop with us we start to keep you up to date with news of products and services including store events, offers, promotions and Sale information, unless you tell us you don’t want us to through your account or using the link in every email that we send to you.
+Unless you tell us you don’t want us to, when you register for an account and shop with us we start to keep you up to date with news of products and services, offers, promotions and Sale information.
+You can change your preferences at any time by accessing your online account or by using the link in every email that we send to you.

-- When we send you communications we use records of how you interact with our website and any other marketing we’ve sent to you, along with purchase history, to tailor the messages to include information you are most likely to be interested in.
+When we send you communications we use records of how you interact with our website and any other marketing we have sent to you, along with purchase history, to tailor the messages to include information you are most likely to be interested in.

-To ensure the Website and the services we offer you operate properly (Legitimate Interest)
+To ensure the Website and the services we offer you operate properly (Legitimate Interest/Consent)

-To develop and improve our products, range and services (Legitimate Interest)
+To develop and improve our products, range and services (Legitimate Interest & Consent)

 To prevent and detect crime (Legitimate interest/Legal obligation)

-- When you register an account, or contact our call centres we use your account, application and purchase history information to confirm your identity.
+When you register an account, apply for credit or contact our call centres we use your account, application and purchase history information to confirm your identity.